Kotkoa/kotkoa/README.md

 I have a proven track record of collaborating with international teams, working remotely, and contributing to both enterprise and startup environments.
 Based in Spain, I am open to hybrid collaboration and occasional travel

-Outside of work, I am passionate about photography, sailing, and inspiring my approach to life and development
+Outside of work, I am passionate about photography, sailing, and inspiring my approach to life and development.

-- 🌱 I’m currently learning Spanish (A2), aiming to reach B2 by the end of 2025
+- 🌱 I’m currently learning Spanish (A2), aiming to reach B2 by the end of 2025.

 ## 💻 Tech Stack